 Antibiotic resistance, are you at risk?
 Antibiotics have revolutionised modern medicine and how we treat illness.
 However, we’re now facing a new problem, something that could be quite catastrophic if left unaddressed.
 But it’s not just the small tablets we’re given that could be contributing to this issue, some of the reasons could be stemming from our daily habits…

-In today’s world, we pump the hand soaps, disinfectants, detergents, window cleaners, surface sprays, mouthwashes, toothpastes, etc. like there’s no tomorrow!
+In our modern society, we pump the hand soaps, disinfectants, detergents, window cleaners, surface sprays, mouthwashes, toothpastes (and the list goes on) like there’s no tomorrow!
 But what do all these things have in common?
-They tend to contain antibacterial chemicals.

 Causes of Antibiotic Resistance